vinaykris23/arduino_wack_a_mole_1d/README.md

 Create a Wack-A-Mole Game on arduino uno with the help of 4 LEDs and 4 buttons.
 The player starts the game by pressing a button.
 The LEDs start blinking in random order.
-When the LED is on and if the respective button is pressed within a specified time frame, the player scores points.
+When the LED is ON and if the respective button is pressed within a specified time frame, the player scores points.
 If the player fails to press the button within a specific time frame, the player gets a strike.
 A total of 5 strikes means the game is finished.